Who is Wilber & Associates?

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Wilber & Associates From Your Credit Report Today!

-Lexington Law Firm specializes in disputing Wilber & Associates collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law Firm can assist you in disputing Wilber & Associates collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.